 Australia offered Scots a regional platform for extending their commercial interests in the southern hemisphere and further throughout the Empire.
 Scots were already disproportionately represented in the lucrative commercial empire of the East India Company (EIC).
-Indeed, novelist Walter Scott wrote that “India is the corn chest for Scotland where we poor gentry must send our younger sons as we send our black cattle to the south.”
+Indeed, novelist Walter Scott wrote that ‘India is the corn chest for Scotland where we poor gentry must send our younger sons as we send our black cattle to the south.’

-In the wealthy province of Bengal, Scots accounted for 47 per cent of ‘Writers’, 49 per cent of officer cadets, and over half of assistant surgeon recruits.
+In the wealthy province of Bengal, Scots accounted for nearly half of both ‘Writers’ and officer cadets, and over half of assistant surgeon recruits.
 In Madras, from 1720 to 1757, all of the Principal Medical Officers were Scottish.
 Between 1776 and 1785, of the free merchants awarded permission by the EIC to trade within the East (but not with Britain), around 60 per cent were Scots.
 By the first decade of the nineteenth century, Scots owned over a third of private merchant houses in Calcutta.
 Apart from wealthy merchants, Scots were also overrepresented in the military services in India.
 Of the fourteen royal regiments garrisoned in India half were raised in Scotland.
 There was, therefore, a considerable Scottish presence in India throughout the eighteenth and into the nineteenth century.

 The Scottish-India relationship was extended to Australia in the late eighteenth and early nineteenth centuries, and much of this expansion was in the hands of merchants.
-Robert Campbell was a Scottish-born merchant who had a great impact in opening free trade to and from Australia in the earliest decades of the nineteenth century.
+Robert Campbell was a Scottish-born merchant who had a great influence in opening free trade to and from Australia in the earliest decades of the nineteenth century.
 At the age of 27, Campbell travelled from Greenock to India in 1798 to join his older brother, John, who was a partner in the Calcutta merchant house of Campbell Clarke & Co., which had been established in 1790.
 The firm was one of the earliest to engage in commerce with Australia.
 In 1796, they sent their first cargo to New South Wales in the Sydney Cove, which became shipwrecked.
 Soon after his arrival in 1798, Campbell was admitted to a partnership in the firm, and a few months later he left in the Hunter for New South Wales on another attempt to develop commercial ties with the colonies.

 With the governor’s permission he took up residence on land bought in 1798 at Dawes Point, where he began to build warehouses and a private wharf.
 Between August 1798 and February 1800, he established a regular trade between India and New South Wales, and by 1804 Campbell & Co. (the Clarks had left the partnership in 1799), had £50,000 worth of goods in its Sydney warehouses.
 Between 1800 and 1804, the colonial government contracted Campbell to supply the Sydney and Derwent regions with supplies of livestock from India, and in these four years alone the trade was worth £16,000.
-In 1805, he initiated a colonial sealing industry, travelling to England with a cargo of oil and fur skins for the British market, and thus violating the monopoly rights of the East India Company to control trade from Australia.
+In 1805, he initiated a colonial sealing industry, travelling to England with a cargo of oil and fur skins for the British market, and thus violating the monopoly rights of the EIC to control trade from Australia.